Windows Unprivileged - WupService

 For each control from 128 to 255 (see ControlService) one program can be assigned.
 (The assignment can be done by a function in a JEA configuration, but this is left as an exercise to the reader.)

-Create a registry key HKLM:\SOFTWARE\AB\WUPService\ with a subkey for each program to be started.
+Create subkeys for each control you want to assign to a program.
 The default value of the subkey is the path to the program image.

-PS C:\> Get-ItemProperty HKLM:\SOFTWARE\AB\WUPService\128
+PS C:\> Get-ItemProperty HKLM:\SOFTWARE\AB\WUPService\benoit\128

-(default) : c:\windows\system32\cmd.exe
+(default) : C:\Windows\System32\cmd.exe

-PSPath : Microsoft.PowerShell.Core\Registry::HKEY_LOCAL_MACHINE\SOFTWARE\AB\WUPService\128
+PSPath : Microsoft.PowerShell.Core\Registry::HKEY_LOCAL_MACHINE\SOFTWARE\AB\WUPService\benoit\128

-PSParentPath : Microsoft.PowerShell.Core\Registry::HKEY_LOCAL_MACHINE\SOFTWARE\AB\WUPService
+PSParentPath : Microsoft.PowerShell.Core\Registry::HKEY_LOCAL_MACHINE\SOFTWARE\AB\WUPService\benoit

 PSChildName : 128